BlobViewer

 To add a BlobViewer to your form, do the following:

-Step 4.
-The BlobViewer is now added to your form, and you can see it in the Structure view.
+After that, the BlobViewer will be added to your form.
+You will also see it appear in the Form Structure view.

 When you specify a file name, be careful with its case.